 Suddenly, Xavier arrives and orders him to stop.
 After calling his friend out for possibly using his mental power to make his way into the cell block with ease (while the guards catch them on the security cameras and activates the alarms), Erik points Hans out as an example of humanity’s resistance towards peaceful coexistence, as well as Sen. Kelly’s growing influence of man’s hatred and decimation.
 However, Charles gives him one last chance to stop this revenge-fueled endeavor.
 With neither side refusing to stand down, he proceeds to fire a telepathic blast.
 Despite the hit, Magento gets up and says that the only way he’ll stop is if he’s killed.

 A pair of cops come in to intervene, but Erik easily takes their guns away and crushes them.
 After dodging the incoming ball of crumpled firearms, Xavier proceeds to strike back with his mind.
 A struggle between friends ensues before Magento wraps Charles up within a mattress and bounds him with a pair of prison bars.
 From there, he gets back to his original plan.
-As he prepares to execute Hans, he thanks the former Nazi for unintentionally inspiring him to forgo his humanity in order to accomplish his goal.
+As he prepares to execute Hans, he thanks the former Nazi for unintentionally inspiring him to forgo his own self-humanity in order to accomplish his goal.
 Xavier calls out to his friend and asks him if that’s what he truly wants to become, since killing Hans won’t honor his parents’ death or bring them back.
 In the end, his words manage to strike an emotional nerve as Erik frees his former friend and spares the former Nazi’s life before blasting through the brick wall.
 Before he leaves, he tells Charles that they’re even and that he should refrain from getting in his way.
-Additionally, Lehnsherr says that he doesn’t believe in the notion of peaceful cohabitation between mutants and humans, as well as “a genetic war” where he sees regular civilians as the enemy.
+Additionally, Lehnsherr says that he doesn’t believe in the notion of peaceful cohabitation between mutants and humans, since he intends to win “a genetic war” where he sees regular civilians as the enemy.

-We then shift back to the present as Magento sits within his base and surrounded by several broadcast screens.
-He then focuses in on a particular newscast where Sen. Kelly promises to take action against the supposed rise of the “mutant problem”.
+We then shift back to the present as Magento sits within his base and is surrounded by several broadcast screens.
+He then focuses on a particular newscast where Sen. Kelly promises to take action against the supposed rise of the “mutant problem”.
 Afterwards, the rest of his Brotherhood comes in and sees the same report.
 Toad asks if he wants Robert executed, but Erik wants to save that action for later.
-For now, he dismisses his agile ally out and Mystique before having a private discussion with Sabretooth.
+For now, he dismisses his agile ally and Mystique before having a private discussion with Sabretooth.
 From there, Victor confirms that he privately slayed Hans for his master before Erik tells him to rejoin his cohorts and informs them that they’ll head out in a half-hour in order to carry out an “errand”.
 After Creed takes his leave, the comic ends with Magento watching a newscast mentioning the former Nazi’s savage death from within his cell.
 From there, he moves a chess piece and tells his former friend that it’s his move.

 Next, we have a crisis brewing in the south and rising with “X-Men: The Movie Prequel-Rogue” (Writer: Dan Abnett & Andy Lanning, Pencils: Alan Evans, Inker: Rob Nikolakakis).
 We begin at a high school in Mississippi where the eventual Rogue herself, Marie D’Ancanto, has returned to the institution two days following an incident at the school dance.
 However, the moment is still fresh upon the minds of her classmates as they demand for her to explain what she did to Sean in order to put him in the hospital.
 Marie simply exclaims that she didn’t do anything and tries to get to her classes, but one guy starts to give her some trouble and attempts to grab her.
 Suddenly, she surprises everyone by flipping him over, which results in him getting knocked out.
 Even she’s rightfully stunned by what she just did before running off towards the gym.